luabind/luabind/doc/docs.rst

             .def(self + **other<std::string>()**)
     ];

-To register an application operator:
+To register an application (function call-) operator:

 .. parsed-literal::